karunakarrao/DevOps/Terraform/Terraform Basics.md

 Observations: During the setup
 -----------------------------------
 * after executing `C:\> terrafrom init` it create a folder structure inside directory as **`.terraform`** and one file **`.terraform.lock.hcl`**
-* in .terraform folder provider plug-ins are downloaded depends on the code written in main.tf file.
+* in `.terraform` folder provider plug-ins are downloaded depends on the code written in `main.tf` file.
 * running `C:\> terraform apply` this will apply the configurations defined in the .tf files are applied. this create a file **`terraform.tfstate`**.
 * **`terraform.tfstate`** file will maintain the history of your configuration changes, this way terraform will track the changes.

 Q. How to Remove Deployed configurations ?
 -------------------------------------------
 * this configuration changes can be rollback using `C:\> terraform destory` command
-* this will remove all the configurations from **terraform.tfstate file**. so that terraform will have track of it
+* this will remove all the configurations from **`terraform.tfstate`** file. so that terraform will have track of it

 Q. How to update terraform configuration file?
 -----------------------------------------------